amirhshokri/laravel-filterable/README.md

 ### Method 3: Using default filter

-If you don’t provide a custom filter class for the `filter()` method and auto-discovery is turned off, the package will use the default filter functionality for your model, as explained in the "Usage" section above.
+If you don’t provide a custom filter class for the `filter()` method and auto-discovery is turned off, the package will use the default filter functionality for your model, as explained in the [Simple usage](## Simple usage) section.

 ## Credits